huffyhenry/huffyhenry.github.io/_posts/2021-04-16-candidates2.md

 histories may differ significantly from one another, but together they are expected to cover the spectrum of possibilities well.
 The red line summarises them by connecting the mean of the ratings at each date.
-The story that emerges is one of a prolonged slump since Carlsen's arguably best-ever form following the match against Caruana.
+The story that emerges is one of a steady slump since Carlsen's arguably best-ever form following the match against Caruana.

 One weakness of the model, shared by many rating systems, is that the